Skip to main content

 You may see adjustments that you cannot delete.
 These are auto-adjustments for income tax that Fathom created as part of the company's forecast.
 If you would like to remove these adjustments, then you can turn off auto-adjustments in forecasting.

-πŸ’‘Pro Tip: Adjustments may also be made at the consolidated group level.
+💡Smart Tip: Adjustments may also be made at the consolidated group level.
 If you're viewing a consolidated group, check the adjustments in both the underlying companies and the group itself.

-3. Cash vs Accrual MethodΒ
+3. Cash vs Accrual Method

 Example: You’ve set up the company as 'Accrual' method in your accounting system (Xero, QuickBooks, MYOB), but you are viewing the Profit and Loss in the 'Cash' method.
 Fathom will pull in the accrual data, but you will be comparing it to the cash accounting method Profit and Loss.

-You can see which accounting method Fathom is using in 'Step 2 - Company Profile' of the company's Settings.
+For companies on a Fathom Pro plan, you can see which accounting method Fathom uses in 'Company Profile' of the company's Settings.

 You can change the accounting method in Fathom for companies sourced from QuickBooks and Xero.
-It is not possible to change the accounting method for companies sourced from MYOB and companies imported via Excel will simply match the values imported on the Excel spreadsheet.
+It is not possible to change the accounting method for companies sourced from MYOB, and companies imported via Excel will simply match the values imported on the Excel spreadsheet.

 4. Review the Chart of Accounts

-πŸ“ Note: Reclassifying accounts is not available for a consolidated group.
+📝 Note: Reclassifying accounts is not available for a consolidated group.
 You will need to reclassify the accounts in the underlying companies, and then update the consolidated group to reflect these changes.

 Still not matching?